C2FO/vfs/docs/vfscp.md

 vfscp copies a file from one place to another, even between supported remote systems.
-Complete URI (scheme:// authority/path) required except for local filesystem.
+Complete URI (scheme:// authority/path) required except for local file system.
 See github.com/c2fo/vfs docs for authentication.

 ### Usage